tenable/cloud-security-utilities/AWS/ControlTower/README.md

         - This can take up to 30 mins for the managed account to be sucessfully created and the Control Tower lifecycle event to trigger.
         - Login to the Control Tower managed account -
            - Validate that a CloudFormation stack has been provisioned and that the Ermetic integration IAM role has been created.
+ 3. **Validate**
+     - Sign in to your Ermetic account and validate that identity intelligence data for the new account is being collected and displayed on the Ermetic dashboard